krypted/precache/README.md

   -l, --list            Lists models available for caching -m, --model model [model ...]
-                        Provide one or more models, i.e iPhone8,2 -os, --os-installer macOS installer [macOS installer ...]
+                        Provide one or more models, i.e iPhone8,2 -os, --os-installer macOS release [macOS release ...]
-                        Provide one or more macOS installers.
-  -i, --ipsw model [model ...]
+                        Provide one or more macOS releases, i.e Sierra -i, --ipsw model [model ...]
                         Download IPSW files for one or more models
 ```